OfficeDev/outlook-dev-docs/docs/rest/compare-graph-outlook.md

 ## Feature differences

-There are some features that are either only available on the Outlook endpoint, or are only in beta in Microsoft Graph.
+There are some features that are currently either only available on the Outlook endpoint, or are only in beta in Microsoft Graph.
 If your app needs these features, you should access them via the Outlook endpoint.

+> **Note:** We are constantly working to incorporate all of the features currently available on the Outlook endpoint into Microsoft Graph.
+Be sure to check back periodically as this list is updated.

 | Feature | Difference between endpoints |
 |---------|-------------|